mgupta8143/mgupta8143/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on ETours, a personal startup for competitive gamers
+- 🌱 I’m currently learning GraphQL and some Haskell
+- 👯 I’m looking to collaborate on any types of projects that are interesting and have impact
+- 💬 Ask me about anything related to JavaScript frameworks/libraries and machine learning
+- 📫 How to reach me: mgupta8143@gmail.com
+- 😄 Pronouns: He/him/his
+- ⚡ Fun fact: I wanted to be an astronaut when I was a kid.

 <!--
 **mgupta8143/mgupta8143** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.